 The treated wastewater is discharged through an outfall pipe into the Delaware River.
 It has spent about one full day passing through the treatment plant.

-The main product produced at the CCMUA’s two treatment plants is clean water.
+The main product produced at the CCMUA’s treatment plant is clean water.
 But like many manufacturing processes, wastewater treatment creates by-products which must be dealt with.
 The main byproduct of wastewater treatment is sludge.

 What is Sludge?

 There are various ways to dispose of sludge, but in all cases the first goal is to reduce the water content.
 Removing water decreases the volume of sludge.
 This makes storage and transportation much cheaper.
-If the sludge will be incinerated, removing water first also cuts costs because there is less water to boil off before the solids can burn.
+If the sludge will be dried, removing water first also cuts costs because there is less water to boil off.
 The CCMUA has four sludge storage tanks at the Delaware No. 1 Water Pollution Control Facility.
 These cylindrical tanks are about 69 feet (21 meters) in diameter at the base, and about 32 feet (9.75 meters) high from the base to the peak of the dome on top.
-At the Winslow Wastewater Treatment Plant, sludge goes first to aerobic digesters.
 At Delaware No. 1 WPCF, sludge is next processed in the Thickening and Dewatering Building.
-Secondary or waste activated sludge is first thickened in one of two gravity belt thickeners.
+Secondary or waste activated sludge is first thickened in one of three gravity belt thickeners.
 This thickened waste activated sludge is then mixed with sludge that has been removed from the primary tanks.
 This mixture of primary and thickened waste activated sludge is then dewatered on seven belt filter presses.
-Both treatment plants have belt presses which remove water by essentially squeezing it out of the sludge.
-Sludge entering the belt presses is 96 – 99 % liquid and has the consistency of dirty water.
-By the time it leaves the belt presses, the sludge is only 80% water and has the consistency of mud.
-This is “dewatered sludge cake”.
-Water removed from the sludge by centrifuges or belt presses is returned to the beginning of the treatment process.
+Belt presses remove water by essentially squeezing it out of the sludge.
+Sludge entering the belt presses is 96-99% liquid and has the consistency of dirty water.
+By the time it leaves the belt presses, the sludge is only 75% water and has the consistency of mud.
+This is “dewatered sludge cake.”
+Water removed from the sludge by the belt presses is returned to the beginning of the treatment process.